 Thousands of people are killed in America on a daily basis, and rarely is it orchestrated.
 What gets reported in the national news is actually the covert killings orchestrated by the CIA.
 Janice thought this was absurd at first.
 How could the CIA kill people in broad daylight?

-The evidence uncovered by Alex showed that the killings were real.
+The evidence uncovered by Alexander showed that the killings were real.
 The people were real.
 The motives and the news reported were not entirely real.
 The killings chosen to be reported on national news are carefully chosen by the CIA.
 The information “leaked” or publicly disclosed to news reporters, like her friend Thomas, were all carefully worded by an application that is part of Project PRIME.

 Janice still doesn’t know the true origins of Project PRIME, but she does know it is an artificial intelligence developed for the CIA to utilize psychological priming and framing to condition the human mind.
 Through careful word choice that is only possible with AI, the CIA is able to craft entire sets of news stories that are completely factual while priming the human mind to be easily manipulated and open to suggestive speech.